Manaslu Circuit Trek Difficulty: What You Need to Know

 Acclimatization, or getting used to different elevations, is a very important part of making sure you stay safe and do well on high-altitude hikes.
 If we don’t get used to our new surroundings, we could get AMS (Acute Mountain Sickness), HAPE, or HACE.

-Yes, even fit mountain climbers and hikers must acclimate before climbing or trek at high elevations.
+Yes, even fit mountain climbers and hikers must acclimate before climbing or trekking at high elevations.
 This is because, no matter how fit a person is, their body needs time to get used to the lower air levels that come with going higher.

 4. Packing and Gear